raishalini/raishalini/README.md

 ### Hi there 👋
 I am a master's student in Electrical Engineering with focus on Communications and AI.
-I have worked as a Data Scientist in Audit & Assurance and Supply Chain Management domains with projects on Natural Language Processing and Time Series Forecasting.
+I have worked as a Data Scientist in Healthcare, Audit & Assurance and Supply Chain Management domains with projects on Natural Language Processing and Time Series Forecasting and Classical Machine Learning.
 I hold a PG Diploma in Big Data Analytics from CDAC-ACTS, Pune and a bachelor's degree in Electronics and Communication Engineering.
+I am currently working on my Master Thesis: Early Detection of Thermal Runaway with Signal Processing Approaches.

 📫 Reach me at: https://www.linkedin.com/in/raishalini